MadBomber/aia/man/aia.1.md

 `--terse`
 : Add a clause to the prompt text that instructs the backend to be terse in its response.

+`--speak`
+: Simple implementation.
+Uses the "say" command to speak the response.
+Fun with --chat

 ## ENVIRONMENT
 The aia CLI uses the following environment variables: